-The time it takes to make and receive a made to measurement garment depends on the company you purchase it from, the garment chosen, which country it is made in, how busy the production schedule is and how long it takes to deliver especially if it needs to be shipped overseas.
+The time it takes to make and receive a made to measurement garment depends on the company you purchase it from, the garment type, which country it is made in, how busy the production schedule is and how long it takes to deliver especially if it needs to be shipped overseas.

 Made to measure garments should take a matter of weeks to make.
 On the other hand a bespoke suit, for example, can take up to several months to make from the first consultation appointment to production and delivery.

 Made to measure clothing is cheaper than bespoke due to the faster time it takes to make and the cost and quality of the limited fabric choices, which can determine the price.
 A made to measure suit, for example, can cost in the region of around £500 to £800.
 Made to measure suits by Savile Row tailors start from £1500.

 In comparison, a bespoke suit from Savile Row costs between £4,000 and £10,000 depending on the fabrics chosen and the amount of intricate work done by hand that is required.
 Outside of Savile Row, be prepared to spend between £1500 and £3,000 for a bespoke suit.